uport-project/veramo-website/docs/agent/introduction.md

 The agent is the main class and when instantiated orchestrates the plugins; both core and custom.
 You can build plugins easily to support any standard you need and you can share or even sell & license them to others.

-Methods defines in plugins are available on the agent instance eg:
+Methods defined in plugins are available on the agent instance eg:

 ```javascript
 const message = await agent.handleMessage({